insidemordecai/website/content/posts/202210-fedora-setup-guide/index.md

 draft: false
 ---

-This is how I go about setting up Fedora Workstation, feel free to follow my guide tweaking where necessary.
+These are the things to do after installing Fedora Linux, feel free to follow my guide tweaking where necessary.

 <!--more-->